 Boost Multiplier

-Speed increase when a boost button is held.
+Adjustable slider for the speed multiplier applied when a boost button is held.

 Joystick Mode